megaerik/destroytheworld/README.md

 # destroytheworld
-I want to build an app that effectually  destroys the world
+I want to build an app that effectively  destroys the world